Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 The loss is usually the cross-entropy loss, but we don't want our model to be too confident.
 So we can use label smoothing.

+### RLHF, PPO, DPO, IPO, KTO

+After pre-training, we finetune the model to be "instruct" or "chat".

+DPO: A type of training which removes the need for a reward model.
+It simplifies significantly the RLHF-pipeline.

+IPO: A change in the DPO objective which is simpler and less prone to overfitting.

+KTO: While PPO, DPO, and IPO require pairs of accepted vs rejected generations, KTO just needs a binary label (accepted or rejected), hence allowing to scale to much more data.

 ## Transformers in NLP

 ### GPT